gvwilson/thirdbit/src/fiction/still-book/index.md

 dark water of the canal.
 Even as Still watched, the current began to sweep it away.

 Still gulped.
 She *could* jump.
-After all, she *was* made of wood---she would float too.
+After all, she *was* made of wood—she would float too.
 But how would she get back up?
 There were no ladders on the side of the canal, no docks or stairways that she could see.
 And it was getting dark…